-ACTE's national office strives to be a resource for State affiliates by helping them coordinate their own public awareness efforts, including media tours.
-The presence of a national representative can be helpful in providing a national perspective to pique a reporter's interest but having the local perspective and information is critical.
-ACTE can partner with host organizations to maximize the impact of the media tour in planning efforts, and can travel to participate in the tour at cost to the state.
+ACTE's national office strives to be a resource to CTE leaders by helping them coordinate public awareness efforts, including media tours.
+The presence of a national representative can be helpful in providing a national perspective to pique a reporter's interest, but having the local perspective and information is critical.
+ACTE can partner with host organizations to maximize the impact of the media tour in planning efforts, and can travel to participate in the tour (with costs covered by the state or local area).